-The highest priority, indicated by 15.37% of respondents, was the need for information about available financial support.
-Tools such as the Erasmus+Grant Simulator, available in the Erasmus General Portal, can be key factors in providing the adequate support that international mobile students need to make a well-informed decision on their mobility destination.
+The highest priority, indicated by 82% of respondents, was the need for information about available financial support.
+Tools such as the Erasmus + Grant Simulator, available in the Erasmus General Portal, can be key factors in providing the adequate support that international students need to make a well-informed decision on their mobility destination.

-Furthermore, 12.43% of participants emphasised the significance of obtaining comprehensive programme information to make informed decisions about their study options abroad.
-Equally important was support throughout the application process, with 12.29% of respondents seeking guidance in navigating the complexities of applying for study abroad programs.
+Furthermore, 66% of participants emphasised the significance of obtaining comprehensive programme information to make informed decisions about their study options abroad.
+Equally important was support throughout the application process, with 66% of respondents seeking guidance in navigating the complexities of applying for study abroad programs.

-Peer-to-peer support is also highly valued, with 11.84% of participants desiring insights from former study abroad students.
-Additionally, 10.90% of respondents highlighted the importance of understanding the courses offered by potential host universities to align their academic goals with available offerings.
-While slightly lower in priority, 7.48% of participants expressed a need for assistance in selecting the most suitable host university.
-When comparing with the data from the SIEM Final Report (Allison, K., & Wim, G., 2021), students reported that to prepare for their mobility experience, it is of utmost importance to have information about available funding (94%), support with the application process (88%) and help to choose a host university (86%).
+Peer-to-peer support is also highly valued, with 63% of participants desiring insights from former study abroad students.
+Additionally, 58% of respondents highlighted the importance of understanding the courses offered by potential host universities to align their academic goals with available offerings.
+While slightly lower in priority, 40% of participants expressed a need for assistance in selecting the most suitable host university.
+When comparing with the data 100 from the SIEM final report, students reported that to prepare for their mobility experience, its utmost importance to have information about available funding (94%), support with the application process (88%) and help choosing a host university (86%).
+(K. Allinson, Wim G., 2021).

-Meeting other students and understanding the potential impact on academic performance abroad were equally important to 7.18% of respondents.
-Meeting students from the host university held slightly less importance, with 5.93% considering it a valuable aspect of their preparations.
-Finally, support in finding an internship placement received the lowest priority, with only 4.81% of participants deeming it important in their pre-departure preparations.
+Meeting other students and understanding the potential impact on academic performance abroad were equally important to 38% of respondents.
+Meeting students from the host university held slightly less importance, with 32% considering it a valuable aspect of their preparations.
+Finally, support in finding an internship placement received the lowest priority, with only 26% of participants deeming it important in their pre-departure preparations.